-Get Help Today.
-(800) 516-4357
+Get Help Now (800) 516-4357

 Symptoms of Valium abuse include using the drug without a prescription, taking it more frequently than prescribed, mixing it with other substances like alcohol, or experiencing withdrawal symptoms when without the medication.
 Other abuse symptoms include dizziness, muscle weakness, and fatigue, among others.

-Struggling with Addiction?
+Struggling with Benzodiazepine Addiction?
 Get Help Now

 Valium (generic name: diazepam) is a benzodiazepine medication used to treat short-term anxiety, insomnia, or another form of mental distress.
 It works by changing chemical levels within the brain, and some people develop an addiction after repeated use.

-Researchers say about 1 percent of the population develops a benzodiazepine addiction at some point in life.
 While every person is different, people who abuse Valium tend to develop hallmark physical and mental health changes that point to an abuse syndrome.

 How Can Valium Change a Person’s Mind & Body?